LIVE AT THE FOLKLINCS HUMBERFEST FESTIVAL 2025

 Lubber's Hole (2020) – Their latest release, continuing their exploration of sea shanties and maritime music.

-You can also follow them on Facebook for updates and behind-the-scenes glimpses: She Shanties on Facebook
+You can also follow them on Facebook for updates and behind-the-scenes glimpses.

 She Shanties continues to breathe new life into the sea shanty tradition, offering audiences a chance to experience these timeless songs through a contemporary lens.
 Their commitment to preserving and celebrating maritime music ensures that the legacy of sea shanties endures for future generations.